 A lot of the content on Surges was rejected at first as reviews aren’t allowed on the platform.
 However, interviews and helpful business articles are so we went with those.
 A snapshot of results shows the level of shares and clicks you can expect from Quuu Promote:

 I’d have to dispute a lot of the clicks data here.
-Surges was a relatively new site when conducting the Quuu Promote experiment and I didn’t see that level of traffic attributed to social media in Fathom Analytics.
+Surges was a relatively new site when conducting the Quuu Promote experiment and I didn’t see that level of referral traffic attributed to social networks in Fathom Analytics.

 In terms of which genre of content performed best, ‘Digital Marketing’ and ‘Content Marketing’ had the best CTR, whereas ‘Startups’ and ‘Startup Stories’ got a hell of a lot of shares but not much interaction.